Niko-mp4/506_Diffy_Swerve/README.md

     configurable as Servo Hubs.
 If the app on either device is outdated, the Servo Hub will show up as an Expansion Hub, and some functionality will not work as expected.
 You should wait to create a configuration that includes a Servo Hub until both the Driver Station and Robot Controller apps have been updated to version 10.0.
-  * Updating the Servo Hub's firmware and changing its address can only be done using the REV Hardware Client at this time
+  * Updating the Servo Hub's firmware and changing its address can only be done using the REV robot.Hardware Client at this time
 * Adds support for the REV 9-Axis IMU (REV-31-3332)
   * The REV 9-Axis IMU is only supported by the [Universal IMU interface](https://ftc-docs.firstinspires.org/en/latest/programming_resources/imu/imu.html)
   * Adds `Rev9AxisImuOrientationOnRobot` Java class.